turkeyes/codecharts/README.md

     * `js/custom.js`: JS file containing all task-specific logic.
 Most changes you make to the interface should involve this file.
     * `js/main.js`: generic file handling task flow, data submission, etc. Does not contain task-specific logic.
     * `task_data`: default folder for storing task input data.
+* `generate-experiment-files/`: contains Python code for generating the data required to run the experiment (including the codecharts themselves)
+    * `main.ipynb`: a Jupyter notebook that walks you through the steps of generating the task data.